 Dividends from equities are accounted for on an ex-dividend accruals basis.
 Interest on deposits, fixed interest and indexlinked investments, net property rents and other investment income is accounted for on an accruals basis.
 Net interest on repurchase agreements is accounted for on an accruals basis.
-Income from swaps represents the net cashflow from the swap transactions where the nature of the cashflow is income.
-Where the information is not available to allocate cash flows arising between income and capital the income has been shown within derivative receipts and payments.
 No adjustment is made for any property lease incentives as these are considered immaterial.